gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

 - **Data transmitted:** `irate(node_network_transmit_bytes[5m])`
 - **Data received:** `irate(node_network_receive_bytes[5m])`

+## Configuring Prometheus to monitor Kubernetes

+>**Note:**
+This is a project integration introduced in GitLab 9.0.
+Read more in the [Prometheus integration docs][].

+GitLab offers powerful integration with Prometheus for monitoring your apps.
+Metrics are retrieved from the configured Prometheus server, and then displayed within the GitLab interface.

+To enable the Kubernetes monitoring:

+1. Edit `/etc/gitlab/gitlab.rb`
+1. Add or find and uncomment the following line:

+    ```ruby
+    prometheus['monitor_kubernetes'] = true
+    ```

+1. Save the file and [reconfigure GitLab][reconfigure] for the changes to take effect

 ## Prometheus exporters

 There are a number of libraries and servers which help in exporting existing